RomanAyalew/readingnotes/class02.md

 *Brace matching
 ## How Code Editors Different from IDE and Text Editors?

 **Code editors have more functionalities than the plain text editors.
-Plain text editors don’t offer features like syntax highlighting and auto indentations.
-Also, Code editors are not IDE.**
+Plain text editors don’t offer features like syntax highlighting and auto indentations.**

  *IDE have debugging functionalities, code generators, and many other functionalities to help the developers, where as Code editors help developers in coding to  highlights keywords and syntax errors.